-GULF RADIO SCHOOL

-844 Howard Ave.

-New Orleans, La.
+GULF RADIO SCHOOL 844 Howard Ave.
+New Orleans, La. stakes Contest.

-stakes Contest.
 To insure a general understanding of the points involved, some questions and answers follow:

-Suppose W8DSP Q8O's with W8ARX and takes from W8ARX a message originated at W2MA and addressed to an individual in Chicago.
+Suppose WSDSP QSO's with W8ARX and takes from W8ARX a message originated at W2MA and addressed to an individual in Chicago.
 "Can this count as a contest message?" asks W8DSP.

-Yes, providing the message is handled during the period of the January contest, provided that W8DSP turns in a copy of the message to the contest committee with information on station, date, time, etc., according to Rule 3 and provided that W8DSP also gives W8ARX a bona fide message sometime during the two weeks of the competition similarly making a record of this occurrence for the contest judges.
-This may be either a special message which he originates for WSARX (or to be further relayed by WSARX) or a message W8DSP has received in the course of regular relaying for W8ARX or some point beyond.
+Yes, providing the message is handled during the period of the January contest, provided that W8DSP turns in a copy of the message to the contest committee with information provided that W8DSP also gives W8ARX a bona fide message sometime during the two weeks of the competition similarly making a record of this occurrence for the contest judges.
+This may be either a special message which he originates for W8ARX (or to be further relayed by W8ARX) or a message W8DSP has received in the course of regular relaying for W8ARX or some point beyond.

 VE3ZZ asks what type of message texts should be exchanged in verification of a QSO, if the following examples would do, or if these would be considered "rubber stamp" texts: Do you think we could keep a regular schedule question.
-How many points has your station acquired in these national tests oueru.
+How many points has your station acquired in these national tests overu.